 There is currently an unauthorised development involving the felling of trees and building 15 meeting rooms at the Carbis Bay Hotel, prior to the G7 Summit

 Cornwall watches in disbelief at the open defiance of the planning system by the Carbis Bay Hotel, in carving out a swathe of the Carbis Bay backdrop for an unlawful and yet more commercial development.
-This is a site that was turned down in 2018 on environmental, visual and planning grounds and no doubt it is hoped this latest gung-ho development is being seen as an opportunity to use the G7 to get under the radar.
+This is a site that was turned down in 2018 on environmental, visual and planning grounds and this latest gung-ho development has now been exposed as an entirely false ploy use the G7 as an excuse.

 Whilst Cornwall Council seems paralysed, there are many who deeply resent the audacity of this swipe at the iconic beauty of Cornwall.